Soda machine (home appliance): Teeth

 Carbonated water has a low pH-value, and overuse of carbonated water can therefore lead to acid erosion of the teeth, similarly to consuming other sour beverages and food (like soda or fruits).
 A 2017 study by the American Dental Association showed that, although seltzer water is more erosive than tap water, it would take over 100 years of daily drinking to cause damage to human teeth.
 Drinking straws can be used to prevent acid erosion by minimizing direct contact between the sour drink and the teeth.

 Bacteria

 In a study by the Institute of Hygiene and Environmental Medicine at the University of Mainz, (Germany), blue coliform bacteria were found in 39% of the tests when water was carbonated in soda machines, compared to 12% in the tests of water straight from the tap.
 In addition to the pollution contaminants from the gas cartridge or the machine itself, the water's microbiological quality was also poorer due to a biofilm on the inside of the bottles.

 In addition to insufficient cleaning (by not following the manufacturer instructions), a possible cause for the increased amount of bacteria could also be the poor design of the soda machines.

 It is recommended to regularly perform simple cleaning routines according to the manufacturer instructions.
 This includes cleaning the bottles with hot water (above 50 °C), using soap and a clean cleaning brush.

+Product recalls

+In 2025, the Drinkmate brand recalled over 100,000 1-liter carbonation bottles due to an explosion hazard while in use, posing potential for serious cuts and hearing damage.